DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture5.md

 - Making future predictions which are subject to external influences

 > need to check that we can afford the asking price of the land
-> - realistic tool to deteremine land value
+> - realistic tool to determine land value
 >
 > Disadvantages
 > - hard to define through market analysis what the costs might be